AllenDang/giu/README.md

 - Small executable file size (<3MB after UPX compression for the example/helloworld demo).
 - Live-updating during the resizing of OS window (implemented on GLFW 3.3 and OpenGL 3.2).
 - Support for displaying various languages without any font setting.
 Giu will rebuild font atlas incrementally according to texts in UI between frames.
-Below is the list of languages currently supported:
-  - macOS
-  1. English
-  2. Simplified Chinese
-  3. Japanese
-  4. Korean
-  - Windows
-  1. English
-  2. Simplified Chinese
-  3. Japanese
-  - Kali Linux
-  1. English
-  - Need your help to add more language support by creating a PR or telling me the OS default font name for your language.
 - Redraws only when user event occurred.
 Costs only 0.5% CPU usage with 60FPS.
 - Declarative UI (see examples for more detail).
 - DPI awareness (auto scaling font and UI to adapt high DPI monitor).